trzsz/trzsz-ssh/README.en.md

 ## Remember Password

-- In order to be compatible with openssh, the password can be configured separately in `~/.ssh/password`, or you can add `#!!` prefix in `~/.ssh/config`.
+- It is recommended to use public key authentication to log in.
+Please refer to openssh documentation.

-- It's recommended to use the public key authentication.
-If you have to use the password authentication, it's recommended to set the permissions:
+- If you can only log in with a password, it is recommended to at least set the permissions of the configuration file:

   ```sh
   chmod 700 ~/.ssh && chmod 600 ~/.ssh/password ~/.ssh/config